ARM-software/Arm-2D/documentation/introduction.md

 Most embedded software developers use devices with constrained resources.
 A typical system has less than 64KB FLASH and 4~32K SRAM.
 As a reference, a standard low-cost serial LCD (320*240 resolution and 65K colour) requires 150KB RAM for the display buffer, which is unaffordable.

 Also, for such microcontrollers, most of the existing GUI stacks are too expensive to use in terms of memory footprint.
 On the other hand, many GUI applications are so simple that even some home-brew implementations are good enough to fulfil the requirements.
-In such cases,  most existing GUI stacks are too heavy for the application.
+In such cases,  most existing GUI stacks are too heavy.

-When one has to build a GUI-based application from scratch with such resource-constrained microcontrollers, you either completely ignore the use of GUI or make trade-offs among the following options:
+When one wants to build a GUI-based application from scratch with such resource-constrained microcontrollers, you either completely give up the idea of GUI or make trade-offs among the following options:

 - Implement GUI using only simple shapes, such as points, lines, colour blocks, etc.
 - Bearing with low bandwidth in operations: read pixels from LCD's internal display buffer, modify and write them back